Website Manager

 Uniforms

-• Each player will receive a team jersey and hat
+• Each player receives a team jersey and hat.

-• Please have your child wear baseball pants or sweats (jeans or cargo pants are discouraged as they limit flexibility)
+• Please have your child wear baseball pants or sweats (jeans/cargo pants are discouraged).

-• Each player should bring their own glove (e-mail [email protected] if you're in need of a glove as we may have spares)
+• Each player should bring their own glove (email [email protected] if you need one; we may have spares).

 Ages